KickingTheTV/ciapp-alpha-docs/docs/tests/swift.md

 ### Disabling Auto Instrumentation

-The framework automatically tries to capture the maximum information, but for some situations or tests it can be counter-productive.
-You can disable some of the autoinstrumentation for all the tests, by setting the following environment variables.
+The framework automatically tries to capture the most information possible, but for some situations or tests it can be counter-productive.
+You can disable some of the autoinstrumentation for all the tests by setting the following environment variables:

->Boolean variables can use any of: "1","0","true","false", "YES", "NO"
+>Boolean variables can use any of: "1", "0", "true", "false", "YES", "NO"
->String List variables accepts a list of elements separated by "," or ";"
+>String list variables accept a list of elements separated by "," or ";"

 {% highlight txt %}